 CONTACT MANDATE NOW

-MandateNow is a pressure group that seeks the introduction of law requiring and supporting staff who work in ‘Regulated Activities’ to report concerns about the welfare of children [and vulnerable adults] to the Local Authority.
-Mandatory reporting of suspected or known child abuse is a vital component of a functioning child protection system.
+MandateNow is a pressure group that seeks the introduction of law requiring and supporting staff who work in ‘Regulated Activities’ to report suspected and known child sexual abuse to the Local Authority or the police in appropriate circumstances.
+Mandatory reporting as the law is termed, is a vital component of functioning safeguarding.

 On 28th October 2014 the government through Lord Bates ceded the consultation on mandatory reporting during the Serious Crimes Bill debate .

 The ‘delay clock’ finally stopped on 21st July 16 when the Government commenced the consultation.
 The announcement was buried in multiple statements released to the House on the day the Parliamentary recess commenced.
 It also coincides with the start of the holiday season when Education, the largest Regulated Activity, is away for six weeks.